victorvang45/homelab/networking/README.md

 - Attempted to ping the host machine's IP address from the client VM

-![VirtualBox network adapter set to Bridged mode](assets/bridged-adapter.png)

-![ipconfig and ping results in Bridged mode](assets/bridged-pinged.png)

-*Adapter 1 set to Bridged — VM connects directly through the host's physical network adapter and receives an IP on the real home network*
+![VirtualBox network adapter set to Bridged mode](assets/bridged-adapter.png) *Adapter 1 set to Bridged — VM connects directly through the host's physical network adapter and receives an IP on the real home network*

+![ipconfig and ping results in Bridged mode](assets/bridged-pinged.png) *Bridged mode confirmed working — IPv4 address from Host Machine, successful ping to 8.8.8.8 and host machine with 0% packet loss*

 ### 3. Tested Internal Network Mode
 - Changed Client 1 Adapter 1 from Host-Only to **Internal Network** to match the Domain Controller's internal adapter